-There is a four step process for Summer 2022 pilot project grants.
+There is a four step process for Summer 2023 pilot project grants.
 View the application process and questions here.

-Step 3: Participate in required spring training series including a systems thinking module @ the CoLab on Thursdays, February 3, 10, 17, and 24, 4-6 PM (Eastern) and on Saturday, March 19 participate in Lang Center retreat @ CoLab.
+Step 3: Participate in required spring training series including a systems thinking module @ the CoLab on Thursdays in February (specific times, TBD) and on Saturday, March 18 participate in Lang Center retreat @ CoLab.

 Evaluation of Applications

 Pilot project applications are reviewed by members of Lang Center staff and faculty or subject experts, as needed, and then in some cases, applicants are interviewed.

 The Believe Endowed Social Action Award was established in 2006 to enable students to spend the summer in a developing country working on a global social action project.
 The Mission of the Believe Award is "To support inspired global citizens who believe in the reality of a better world, and who believe that the key to peace and progress in the world is to develop personal connections in other cultures through social action and direct community engagement."